iifl-logo

 Your Board of Directors are duly constituted with proper balance of Executive Director, NonExecutive Directors and Independent Directors with rich experience and expertise across a range of field such as corporate finance, strategic management, accounts, legal, marketing, human resource and strategy.

-In terms of the Rule 6 of the Companies (Appointment and Qualification of Directors) Rules, 2014, all Independent Directors of the Company have enrolled themselves on the Independent Directors Databank and will undergo the online proficiency self-assessment test within the specified timeline unless exempted under the aforesaid Rules.
+In terms of the Rule 6 of the Companies (Appointment and Qualification of Directors) Rules, 2014, all Independent Directors of the Company have enrolled on the Independent Directors Databank and will undergo the online proficiency self-assessment test within the specified timeline unless exempted under the aforesaid Rules.

+At the ensuing Annual General Meeting, Ms. Kanika Sharma, Non-Executive Director (DIN-08936073) of the company, retire by rotation and being eligible, offer herself for re-appointment.
 An appropriate resolution for the appointment is being placed for your approval at the ensuing AGM.
-The brief resume of the Director and other related information has been detailed in the Notice convening the 17th AGM of your Company.
+The brief resume of the Director and other related information has been detailed in the Notice convening the 18th AGM of your Company.

 Policy on Directors Appointment and Remuneration